openstack-archive/fuel-plugin-neutron-vpnaas/specs/fuel-plugin-vpnaas.rst

 Proposed change
 ===============

-Implement a FUEL plugin which will deploy IPSec service(OpenSwan) and configure VPNaaS functionality in Neutron and Horizon.
+Implement a Fuel plugin which will deploy IPSec service(OpenSwan) and configure VPNaaS functionality in Neutron and Horizon.

 Alternatives